-To send flowers in memory of Irene Toth McGayhey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Irene Toth McGayhey, please visit our Heartfelt Sympathies Store.

 She was pre-deceased by her devoted husband of 63 years, Robert E McGayhey,Sr, her daughter-in-law, Diane McGayhey, and a grandson Daniel McGayhey.
 Surviving are two sons, Robert Eugene McGayhey, Jr. and his wife Sheila of LaGrange and David McGayhey of Poughkeepsie, two daughters, Karen McGayhey and husband Donald DePalma of Chelmsford, Massachusetts, and Susan McGayhey of Islip, N.Y.
 Also surviving are five grandchildren, Melissa Poppo, Mary Cavallaro, and Joseph McGayhey and Rachel and Kevin DePalma, five great-grandchildren Natalee and Nicholas Cavallaro, Noah and Zachary Poppo, and Ellie McGayhey, and several nieces and nephews.

 Irene was a member of St Mary’s, Wappingers Falls and Our Saviour’s of Cocoa Beach, where she has wintered for the last 30 years.
 She enjoyed her condo community in Florida and loved watching the ocean.